 Kaeser and his wife, Sherry, adopted Cockrell.
 They made education a priority in their son’s life.

 “I feel like when I lived in the city, we lived every day for the day.
 But with my new family, they taught me how to prepare for my future.
 When you lived in the city, a lot of people didn’t prepare for the future because life was so short – people were being murdered left and right, people were so addicted on drugs that they were only thinking about ‘How can I get this next high?
 How can I steal money or do this or do that?’
 I didn’t really see education as a way out,” says Cockrell.

 The Kaesers adopted Cockrell when he was fourteen years old.
 He says they changed his life in every way possible.
 He played sports in high school – football, track and basketball.
 Then he went to Milliken University in Illinois and played two years of college football.
 Cockrell finished college at the University of Missouri-St. Louis.

 After college, he started as a paraprofessional and has been working his way up from there.
-He has taught PE at Crestwood Elementary School in St. Louis for the past six years.
+He has taught PE at Crestwood Elementary School in St. Louis County for the past six years.
 Cockrell, who is known as “Mr. DC”, says being a PE teacher is the only thing he has ever done in life that has come easy for him.